anywhichway/ipvfs/README.md

 The path may end with one of:

-- a file name with no version specifier
+- a file name with no version specifier (returns most recent version)
 - a file name with a `#<number>` version number
 - a file name with an `@<string>` version identifier